byouness/byouness.github.io/_posts/2018-04-13-your-blog-with-jekyll-and-github.md

 ---

 The idea to create a blog where I would share some thoughts, tips and tutorials was in my mind for some time.
-After finally getting around to doing it, I thought the first post should, no! **must** be on how I did it to save some time to people in the same situation where I was.
+After finally getting around to doing it, I thought the first post should be on how I did it to save some time to people in the same situation where I was.

 ## Prerequisites